hellerve/blog/wip/Carp_Patterns_IV:_Modules.md

 ### Types and implicit modules

-Every time you define a type, a module is conceived also.
+Every time you define a type, a module is also conceived.
 This module will share the type’s name and contain a constructor, getters and setters, and other utility functions.